holisticnetworking/sharefile-for-gf/README.md

 Installation
 ============
 Simply go to Plugins > Add New and search for ShareFile for Gravity Forms.
 Install the plugin and head over to Gravity Forms > Settings > ShareFile Settings.
 You'll need to get your ShareFile API key, including the Client ID and Secret, in order to proceed.

+FAQ
+===
+**Does this plugin allow for downloading?**
+No. This plugin assumes you need secure upload abilities, file downloads must be handled separately.